Best disposable cameras of 2022

 Q: When should I turn the flash on?

 As mentioned above, most disposable cameras perform best in bright light.
 Because of this, turning the flash on when you are shooting in shadowy areas, interior settings, or at dusk or dawn will help ensure you get bright enough images.
-The flash can also help if you’re shooting a picture of a subject that’s heavily backlit.
+The flash can also help if you’re shooting a of a subject that’s heavily backlit.
 For instance, if you’re shooting a picture of a person standing with their back to the sun, the flash will fill them in nicely.

 Q: Do disposable cameras take good pictures?